This page provides information on Metaball and Iso-Surface geometry objects.

 Script vector – VRayParticleTex returns the point3 value set in the .particleVector channel of each particle to determine the color.
 These values present vectors from per particle script channel data as a color source.
 Script channel data is settable using script-based operators (Script Operator, Script Test and Birth Script) and Data operators.

-object xyz – Specifies a node relative to which textures with Object XYZ mapping are computed when they are used for field texture.
+object xyz – Specifies a node relative to which textures with Object XYZ mapping are computed.

 Particle system and the metaballs iso-surface primitive derived from it